ImageMagick/Usage-Markdown/quantize/index.md

 [![\[IM Output\]](posterize_6_dither.gif)](posterize_6_dither.gif)

 Of course many of the bitmap dithers we look at in the next section can also generate level 2 ordered dithers, using various sorts of dither styles.
-However few can use a larger number of grey levels.
+However, few can use a larger number of grey levels.

-[Ordered Dither](#ordered-dither) as of IM v6.2.9, is also a posterization method, due to its current limitation in dithering using a uniform colormaps.
+[Ordered Dither](#ordered-dither) as of IM v6.2.9, is also a posterization method, due to its current limitation in dithering using uniform colormaps.
-However the dither pattern is more uniform, with a larger selection of styles, than the pseudo-randomized dither produced by "`-posterize`".
+However, the dither pattern is more uniform, with a larger selection of styles, than the pseudo-randomized dither produced by "`-posterize`".
 Compare these with the dithered "`-posterize`" versions above.

 ~~~